otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-github-workflow-and-react-basics.md

 ## Clone a Repository

-Open up Git Bash on your computer.
-Clone your practicals repository to a location on your computer using the command: git clone <repository URL>
+Open up **Git Bash** or whatever alternative you see fit on your computer.
+Clone your formative assessments repository to a location on your computer using the command: `git clone <repository URL>`.

 **Resource:**